 • Credit card fees are tax-deductible for business taxes, but individual or personal taxes are not eligible.

-• If you overpay, IRS will refund any overpayment.
+• If you overpay, the IRS will refund any overpayment.

 Maximizing Paying Taxes With Credit Cards